 Although most industries offer their staff an unlimited supply of such items, these machines tend to be found more in communal workspaces.
 One example of such a space is a media hub, where freelancers work in an open-plan office space.

 Outdoor Vending Machines

-Outdoor vending machines offer snacks and drinks outdoors, making them a great addition to parks and gardens or even in outdoor office spaces.
+Outdoor vending machines offer outdoor snacks and drinks, making them a great addition to parks, gardens, or outdoor office spaces.

 Not only are there outdoor versions of food and drink machines, but you can also offer outdoor items in them.
-They can also help with emergency supplies if you run camps or activity businesses or towels and energy supplements at a leisure facility.
+They can also help with emergency supplies if you run camps, activity businesses, towels, and energy supplements at a leisure facility.

 Smart Vending Machines

 Contactless payment and collection are some of the most popular use cases.
 Not touching the machine is very useful for anyone working in environments where contamination is prevalent.
 Examples of these include a laboratory or food factory.
 Some machines even allow you to reserve and pay for goods via smartphone apps.